 - 1. Participate in the CalCOG, the California Transit Association, Mobility 21, and the Southern California Legislative Roundtable. - 2.
 Prepare monthly legislative updates and matrices. - 3.
 Advocate VCTC's positions to appropriate parties through written materials, briefings and other available means. - 4.
 Develop legislative support for transportation project funding within Ventura County, when consistent with VCTC's approved priorities. - 5.
-Work with transportation agencies in addressing implementation of the new federal transportation authorization, Fixing America's Surface Transportation Act (FAST).
+Work with transportation agencies in addressing implementation of the new federal transportation authorization, Fixing America's Surface Transportation Act (FAST), as well as the state's new SB 1 legislation.